Business Technology Diploma (formally Business Administrative Technology) - Business Administrative Assistant

 (Prerequisites: MATH 0097 OR Appropriate arithmetic placement test score.)
 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, geometric concepts, technical applications, and basic statistics.

-(Prerequisite: None) Provides an overview of digital technology used for conducting business.
+(Prerequisite: COMP 1000 or Guided Elective) Provides an overview of digital technology used for conducting business.
 Students will learn the application of business activities using various digital platforms.

-(Prerequisite: None) Emphasizes essential skills required for the business office.
+(Prerequisite: COMP 1000 or Guided Elective) Emphasizes essential skills required for the business office.
 Topics include office protocol, time management, telecommunications and telephone techniques, office equipment, workplace mail, records management, travel/meeting arrangements, electronic mail, and workplace documents.

-(Prerequisite: None) This course covers the knowledge and skills required to use word processing software through course demonstrations, laboratory exercises and projects.
+(Prerequisite: COMP 1000 or Guided Elective) This course covers the knowledge and skills required to use word processing software through course demonstrations, laboratory exercises and projects.
 Minimal document keying will be necessary as students will work with existing documents to learn the functions and features of the word processing application.
 Topics and assignments will include: word processing concepts, customizing documents, formatting content, working with visual content, organizing content, reviewing documents, sharing and securing content.

-(Prerequisite: None) This course covers the knowledge and skills required to use spreadsheet software through course demonstrations, laboratory exercises and projects.
+(Prerequisite: COMP 1000 or Guided Elective) This course covers the knowledge and skills required to use spreadsheet software through course demonstrations, laboratory exercises and projects.
 Topics and assignments will include: spreadsheet concepts, creating and manipulating data, formatting data and content, creating and modifying formulas, presenting data visually, and collaborating and securing data.

-(Prerequisite: None) This course covers the knowledge and skills required to use desktop publishing (DTP) software and presentation software to create business publications and presentations.
+(Prerequisite: COMP 1000 or Guided Elective) This course covers the knowledge and skills required to use desktop publishing (DTP) software and presentation software to create business publications and presentations.
 Course work will include course demonstrations, laboratory exercises and projects.
 Topics include: desktop publishing concepts, basic graphic design, publication layout, presentation design, and practical applications.

-(Co-requisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors.)
-Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
+(Prerequisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors, COMP 1000 or guided elective) (Co-requisites: COMP 1000 or guided elective) Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
 Topics include: reinforcing correct keyboarding technique, building speed and accuracy, formatting business documents, language arts, proofreading, and work area management.

-(Prerequisite: None) This course provides instruction in the fundamentals of communicating with others inside and outside the organization via a personal information management program.
+(Prerequisite: COMP 1000 or Guided Elective) This course provides instruction in the fundamentals of communicating with others inside and outside the organization via a personal information management program.
 Emphasizes the concepts necessary for individuals and workgroups to organize, find, view, and share information via electronic communication channels.
 Topics include: internal and external communication, message management, calendar management, navigation, contact and task management, and security and privacy.

 (Prerequisites: ENGL 1010 or ENGL 1101) (Co-requisite: BUSN 1440) Emphasizes proper proofreading and editing for business documents.
 Topics include: applying proofreading techniques and proofreaders marks with business documents; proper content, clarity, and conciseness in business documents; and business document formatting.